CalastioTech/EpicOneMace/README.md

+### Update: the hacker isn't the one on modrinth. he's proabably somone who the virus jumpped into his plugin too and the hacker has been taken down by spigot

 # 📖 EpicOneMace - The Safe One Mace Plugin

 Hey there, Minecraft enthusiasts!
 Welcome to **EpicOneMace** - a simple, secure plugin that enforces a strict one-mace-per-server rule.
 No backdoors, no sketchy code, just pure functionality! 🎮✨